The Endocannabinoid System

 |Dermatomyositis||3||175||• Primary efficacy endpoint (Total Improvement Score) not met

-• Additional data analyses being completed and preparing for discussions with FDA
+• Additional data analyses being completed and working on gaining clarity from FDA on potential path forward

 |SLE||2||102||• Ongoing, topline data expected Q4 2021|